AnswerDotAI/fastmigrate/README.md

 Fastmigrate implements the standard database migration pattern, so these key concepts may be familiar.

 - the **version number** of a database:
   - this is an `int` value stored in a single-row table `_meta` in the field `version`.
-This is "db version", which is also version of the last migration script which was run on that database.
+This is "db version", which is also the version of the last migration script which was run on that database.

 - the **migrations directory** contains the migration scripts, which initialize the db to its initial version 1 and update it to the latest version as needed.